-We all know that four statements make up the set of financial statements.
-It is also well known that none of the statements alone can show a complete picture of the company's standing, and they must be seen in unison to make sense of all the aspects of a company's financial standing.
+We all know that four financial statements make up the complete set of financial documents of a business.
+However, none of the statements alone can show a complete picture of the company's standing, and they must be seen in unison to make sense of all the aspects of a company's financial standing.

 But suppose you have to look at only one statement (and no other statement at all); which one will you choose to understand the company's financial position?

-It is a question that a lot of accountants debate upon.
-Here is our take on it.
+It is a question that a lot of accountants debate.
+So here is our take on it.

 Financial statements are summarized records of an entity’s financial activities prepared under generally accepted accounting principles.
 It shows the entity's financial position, profitability, and growth potential.
 A set of financial statements comprises -